 In summary, hybrid and multi-cloud IT is now the norm for most large enterprises.
 But taking advantage of all the benefits of having data and applications on premises and in the clouds and sharing information between all the environments can be a tricky business.
 Thankfully, Solace has already done a lot of the heavy lifting for you and is always thinking of ways to make enterprise-wide event distribution as robust, secure and powerful as possible.

-I’ve shard some of the most common hybrid cloud use cases our customers are asking us to address with our PubSub+ Platform.
+I’ve shared some of the most common hybrid cloud use cases our customers are asking us to address with our PubSub+ Platform.
 If you’d like to learn more about how to make the most of your enterprise architecture and hybrid cloud strategy, or have a specific example you’d like to discuss, we’d love to hear from you.

 *Gartner, Innovation Insight for Event Brokers, Yefim Natis, Keith Guttridge, W. Roy Schulte, Nick Heudecker, Paul Vincent, 31 July 2018